Faster Diffusion Models via Higher-Order Approximation: Main theory

-Given that $K$ is a fixed constant and $N\asymp \log T$, the total number of score function evaluations of the proposed algorithm is given by $O(NKT)=O(T\log T)$, which can be as small as $\widetilde{O}\big( \frac{ d^{1+2/K} }{ \varepsilon^{1/K} } \big)$ (cf.~\eqref{eq:iteration-complexity-ours}).
-In particular, when $K$ grows, one can approximately interpret this number of function evaluations as $\widetilde{O}\big(\frac{d^{1+o(1)}}{\varepsilon^{1/K}}\big)$, resulting in substantial speed-ups compared to prior theory in \cite{li2024sharp,li2024accelerating,li2024provable,wu2024stochastic}.
+resulting in substantial speed-ups compared to prior theory in \cite{li2024sharp,li2024accelerating,li2024provable,wu2024stochastic}.
+In particular, our algorithm achieves significant acceleration comparing to the standard discretized probability flow ODE sampler (without the successive-refinement step), which attains $\varepsilon$-accuracy with score function evaluations \citep{li2024sharp}.
 In the noisy case when we only have access to inexact scores, our result guarantees that the TV distance between our output distribution and the target distribution scales proportionally to the two error metrics $\varepsilon_{\mathsf{score}}$ and $\varepsilon_{\mathsf{Jacobi}}.$ It is worth noting that: without assumptions on the smoothness of the score estimates, additional assumptions like the one concerning Jacobian errors cannot be avoided in general, as already illustrated by a counterexample in \cite{li2023towards} for the probability flow ODE.